Longitudinal Position and Cancer Risk in the United States Revisited: Supplementary Information

-Figure \ref{fig:linear-boot} in the supplement section illustrates the linear approximation of cancer rate by longitude in each time zone with the 95\% bootstrap confidence band, which confirms that EST has higher cancer incidence overall.
-Moreover, the plot highlights the irregularity in the trend of cancer rates within time zones across the four longitudinal bands.
-Specifically, cancer rate increases with longitude within EST, a trend not observed anywhere else.
-MST and PST also has wide confidence bands, which is likely due to small number of units (counties) in these time zones.
+Figure \ref{fig:linear_boot} in the supplement section illustrates the linear approximation of cancer rate by longitude in each time zone with the 95\% bootstrap confidence band.
+The plot highlights the irregularity of the total cancer rate trend with respect to PTZ within different time zones.
+Specifically, only the Eastern time zone exhibits a statistically upward trend of cancer rate with longitude, setting it apart from the other time zones.
+At the same time, Mountain and Pacific time zones present wide confidence bands, which is likely attributed to the fewer units (counties) included in these time zones.

-Table \ref{linearmod_relpos} displays the estimated coefficients and their corresponding 95\% confidence intervals for all 2853 counties.
-The coefficient for relative position is estimated to be around -0.4, but it is not statistically significant with a confidence interval of $[-0.898, 0.098]$.
-This result is in agreement with Figure \ref{fig:alllinear}, which indicates no clear relationship between cancer incidence rate and PTZ.
+Table \ref{linearmod_relpos} displays the estimated coefficients and their corresponding 95\% confidence intervals using the data set of all 2853 counties.
+The coefficient for relative position is estimated to be around -0.4, but is not statistically significant with a confidence interval including 0 ($[-0.898, 0.098]$).
+This result is in agreement with Figure \ref{fig:alllinear}, indicating no significant relationship between cancer incidence rate and PTZ is present. \commentnj{A complete comparison between our findings and Gu et al.'s findings is presented in Supplementary Table \ref{sum_gu_results}.}